chuacw/portfolio/README.md

 1. Mercury.Daemons.StopSMTPAttacks
 2. Mercury.Daemons.StopPOP3Attacks
 3. Mercury.Daemons.MapIPv6

 that protects both the Mercury SMTP and POP3 server from the following issues:

 * connections from the same IP within 70 seconds to the SMTP server
 * clients presenting EHLO/HELO with an IP address to the SMTP server
 * multiple AUTHs from the same connection within 5 seconds to the SMTP server
 * multiple failed logins to the POP3 server from the same host

 It also provides the following functionality:
-1. IPv6 mapping, so that connections via IPv6 are possible.
+1. IPv6 mapping, so that connections via IPv6 are possible into an IPv4-only application.

-Skills: Win32 API, DLL integration, SMTP/POP3
+Skills: Win32 API, cross-language DLL integration, SMTP/POP3

 ## SGX Consulting
 Worked with an international team (Australia, Singapore, UK, US), which gathered to troubleshoot and fix the Singapore Exchange (SGX) QUEST trading engine as it was running into issues and make recommendations on the way forward.